Bible Studies

 Study: Why Are We Here ?

 Bible Studies for Life: Adult Personal Study Guide® helps engage participants in Bible study before and during the group meeting, challenging them to live out their faith right where they are.
-This quarter’s studies are Living Life Connected To Christ and Christ’s Return: Living With The End In Mind

 Day/Time: Sunday mornings at 10 am